 - MacGyvering: Makes pipe bombs out of mothballs and ammonia.

 - Major Injury Underreaction: Sarah is shocked to find Kyle was shot by the Terminator during their escape from the police station.
 Reese, no stranger to pain or war wounds, is almost bemused by her concern as it didn't hit anything important.
 It's a telling reflection of how different their lives have been.

 - Mr. Fanservice: In the first movie.
-He arrives in 1984 naked showing his athletic body, he wears mostly short sleeves t-shirts and has some number of Shirtless Scene.
+He arrives in 1984 naked showing his athletic body, he wears mostly short-sleeved T-shirts and has some number of Shirtless Scenes.
 Michael Biehn was in good shape back then.